tiepdotme/samui-samui.de/content/post/2006/02/2006-02-22-majestaetsbeleidigung.md

-> The son of a top ranking Norwegian diplomat has been arrrested in Thailand for allegedly having insulted a princess of the country&#8217;s Royal Family.
+> The son of a top ranking Norwegian diplomat has been arrrested in Thailand for allegedly having insulted a princess of the country's Royal Family.
 He may now face a long prison term.

 Yepp.
 [Das ist hier strafbar][1].